 Estimated reading...

-Self-publishing your book In Australia can be easier than you might think.
-Tell us about your project and we will post you a copy of
+Interested in publishing your book but unsure where to start or what is even involved?
+Tell us about your project and we will post you a copy of our:

-The Little Book of Big Publishing Tips.
+The Little Book of

-The Little Book of Big Publishing Tips.
+Big Publishing Tips.

-This little book outlines the business and financial side of publishing, legal issues, design, editing, sales and marketing.
+The Little Book of Big Publishing tips goes into the essentials of self-publishing a book, outlining the business and financial side of publishing, legal issues, design, editing, sales and marketing.
 There's even a section on how to identify a vanity-publishing scam.